tvjames/www-thomasvjames-com/src/documents/posts/2015-07-05-knowroaming.html.md

 Overall I was very happy with the product, it delivered it's promises & the customer service from KnowRoaming was excellent.
 It made it very easy to keep in contact with others regardless of the country we were and without costing a fortune in roaming fees.
 I'll be using it again on my next trip overseas.

+---

+Update: KnowRoaming just announced a referral program.
+So if you want [30% off your SIM Sticker purchase, $5 in credit & grant me $5 in credit, just follow this link](https://www.knowroaming.com/order/order.php) then use my referral code `THOJAM754` when you place the order, thanks :)